lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 ## 3.3 Legal Essentials for AI Founders

-Legal considerations are often deferred by early-stage founders — usually until they become urgent.
+Legal considerations are often deferred by early-stage founders, usually until they become urgent.
 In the AI space, deferring certain legal decisions can create serious structural problems later.
 This section provides a focused overview of what founders need to understand from day one.